remix-run/history/README.md

 unlisten()
 ```

-The options that each create method takes, along with their default values, are:
+The options that each `create` method takes, along with its default values, are:

 ```js
 createBrowserHistory({